Job, Internship, and Graduate Program Preparation

 - Think about how your internship will fit into your academic schedule or summer plans.

-- If seeking credit, meet with your academic advisor to discuss how the internship will fit into your academic plan.
+- If seeking credit for your internship, meet with your academic advisor to discuss how the internship will fit into your academic plan.

-- Be clear on what you want to learn from the internship; the skills, interests, and strengths that you already possess and want to develop further; the industry or type of work that interests you; and any locational requirements.
+- Be clear on what you want to learn from the internship, job, or graduate program; the skills, interests, and strengths that you already possess and want to develop further; the program, industry, or type of work that interests you; and any locational requirements.

 - Write your cover letter and/or personal statement and start gathering letters of recommendation (as needed).